gpdowney/lightweightLSAT/pages/reason/flag.md

 Moving On is usually the best option.

-Making 5 or 3 eliminations reveals that this is a [hard Q][1].
+Making 5 or 3 eliminations reveals that this is a [hard question][1].
 Investing time here could come at the expense of easier points later.

 It might be out of your reach entirely.
 Or maybe it will be more obvious when you come back later.
 In either case, you should Move On for now.

 ## Option 2: Revise.

-If have the time, or think it will be a quick fix, you can stick with a hard Q. If you stay, however, you must change your approach.
+If have the time, or think it will be a quick fix, you can stick with a hard question.
+If you stay, however, you must change your approach.
 Whatever you did the first time didn't work.

 Generally, one of two things has happened: you misread an Answer, or you inadequately Predicted.